programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 1. Create an empty list for each column you want.
 2. In `process_record`, append values from each record onto those lists.
-3. After `map_xml` finishes, hand the lists to Pandas to construct a DataFrame.
+3. After `map_xml` finishes, hand the lists to pandas to construct a DataFrame.

 We'll start with three fields that appear at most once per record: